 You will be able to learn about many different nationalities because of Carthage's diverse student body.
-You might want to commit to an ACT prep course before taking the test since the typical ACT score is 24.
+81.0% of freshmen return for their sophomore year of school.
 Watch some school videos to learn more about what's happening on campus.

 University of Wisconsin - Parkside is among your best bets if you want to study Fine & Studio Arts.
 Situated in Kenosha, Wisconsin, University of Wisconsin - Parkside offers a secure, suburban environment for students.